Waterfall vs. Agile: Which Suits Fixed-Budget, Fixed-Scope Projects Better?

 Explanation of budget constraints

 Consider a scenario where a software development firm is contracted to build a custom inventory management system for a small retailer.
-The agreed upon budget is $50,000 and the project must be delivered within six months.
-This budget needs to cover all expenses including project management, design, development, quality assurance, and deployment costs.
-Midway through the development phase, the client requests additional features that would enhance user experience.
-However, the project manager must decline or reassess the scope within the existing budget, as the additional work cannot be accommodated without incurring extra costs.
-Herein lies the challenge: preserving the quality and functionality of the software while adhering to the original financial constraint, thereby preventing cost overrun.
+The agreed budget is $50,000, and the project must be delivered within six months.
+This budget must cover all activities, including planning, design, development, testing, and deployment.
+In today’s context, additional pressures such as third-party API costs or cloud service fees may also arise.
+Midway through development, the client requests extra features to enhance user experience.
+However, the project manager must either decline the request or adjust priorities within the existing budget, as accommodating new requirements would increase costs.
+This highlights the core challenge: maintaining quality and functionality while strictly adhering to financial constraints.

 Explanation of scope constraints